Lemmibl/TCPChatServer/README.md

 TCPChatServer
 =============

 Simple C++ chat application using BSD sockets to send data over TCP.
+It's indended to be cross-platform, but I haven't had time to try it for Linux/Mac yet.
+Want to help me with that?
+Contact me at Lemmibl (at) gmail (dot) com !

 =============
 Credits: